Analyzing Kornit Digital (NASDAQ:KRNT) & voxeljet (NYSE:VJET)

 |3.00

-Kornit Digital presently has a consensus target price of $32.83, indicating a potential upside of 12.83%. voxeljet has a consensus target price of $4.00, indicating a potential upside of 125.99%.
-Given voxeljet’s stronger consensus rating and higher probable upside, analysts plainly believe voxeljet is more favorable than Kornit Digital.
+Kornit Digital currently has a consensus price target of $32.83, suggesting a potential upside of 12.83%. voxeljet has a consensus price target of $4.00, suggesting a potential upside of 125.99%.
+Given voxeljet’s stronger consensus rating and higher probable upside, analysts clearly believe voxeljet is more favorable than Kornit Digital.

-86.5% of Kornit Digital shares are held by institutional investors.
-Comparatively, 1.4% of voxeljet shares are held by institutional investors.
-0.2% of Kornit Digital shares are held by insiders.
-Comparatively, 24.5% of voxeljet shares are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+86.5% of Kornit Digital shares are owned by institutional investors.
+Comparatively, 1.4% of voxeljet shares are owned by institutional investors.
+0.2% of Kornit Digital shares are owned by company insiders.
+Comparatively, 24.5% of voxeljet shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Summary